top of page

 IMG_3201.jpeg

-My name is Natalie Lukkenaer, founder of Voice Up Consulting.
+My name is Natalie Lukkenaer, founder of Voice Up.

-• I have two incredible children, aged 4 and 11, with my Kenyan partner
+• I have two fantastic children, aged 4 and 11, with my Kenyan partner

-• I auditioned for Idols at 18, didn’t make it past the first round, and ten years later became a judge on East Africa’s Tusker Project Fame, broadcast live across five countries
+• I auditioned for Idols at 18, didn't make it through the first round, and ten years later got to work as a judge on the East African Tusker Project Fame, which was broadcast live on TV in 5 countries.

-• I end up in the most unexpected places: from giving workshops on death row in a Nairobi prison to accidentally spending the night on Mount Kilimanjaro; from visiting a friend in his Maasai village to organising stadium concerts for 60,000 people
+• I enjoy visiting special places; from giving workshops on death row in a prison in Nairobi, to staying on Kilimanjaro purely by chance; from visiting a former prisoner in his Maasai village to organizing stadium concerts for 60,000 people

-• One of my vocal students from Nairobi won a Grammy for co-writing Burna Boy’s album
+• one of my singing students from Nairobi won a Grammy for co-writing Burna Boy's album

-• I hate winter, cold, and rain — I’m a sun person through and through.
-I dream of a home on the white-sand beaches of Diani Beach, Kenya.
+• I hate winter, cold, and rain and am a real sun-lover; I dream of a little house on the beautiful white sandy beach of Diani Beach (Kenya).

 Contact